Courtesy: Astrolab

 Unfinished (Hope)

-Inside the rover are fourteen photographs of Earth.
-Taken over the past half century by Apollo astronauts and others, from lunar orbit and from the far reaches of space, these images changed how we see our world.
-More than simple pictures of a planet, they revealed the fragile and solitary presence of life in the vast expanse of space.
+Among the rover’s cargo is an art project consisting of fourteen photographs of Earth.
+Taken over the past half century by Apollo astronauts and others from lunar orbit and the far reaches of space, these images forever changed how we see our world.
+More than photographs of a planet, they revealed the fragile and solitary presence of life in the vastness of space.

-Now they will return to the Moon, etched onto Kodak subminiature film.
-Made by human hands, seen by human eyes, and once cherished by humanity, they will rest in a quiet place beneath an endless lunar horizon.
+Now they return to the Moon, etched onto Kodak subminiature film.
+Made by human hands, seen by human eyes, and cherished by generations, they will rest beneath an endless lunar horizon.

 On the Moon, the film will forget the Earth.